papas000/Pokedex/README.md

 # Pokedex
-Simple fetch and display app, implementing a free to use API
+Pokedex app, parsing data from PokeAPI, in JSON format.

+# To run:
-Import in Android Studio
+Import in Android Studio, build and run on device.